jisonZ/COMP552_Vizdoom/README.md

 ## evaluate_recurrent_PPO_model.py
 Evaluate a checkpoint of the Recurrent PPO model on 10 episodes of defend the center.

-## evaluate_recurrent_PPO_model.py
-Evaluate a checkpoint of the Recurrent PPO model on 10 episodes of defend the center.

 ## play_as_human.py
 Run to play the defend the center scenario.
 Press arrow keys to pan left and right, and Ctrl to shoot.